priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ### Overview

 Integrate messaging into your mobile apps and website without developing or maintaining any infrastructure.
-Register at https://www.applozic.com
+Sign up at https://www.applozic.com

 ### Getting Started